Skip to Content

 Today, a 176-hectare park in Iowa is named after these two explorers.
 Lewis and Clark State Park is located in Onawa, Iowa, and is administered by the state’s Natural Resources Department.

-The park contains 125 hectares of blue lake, which offers numerous land and sea activities for visitors to enjoy.
+The park contains 125 hectares of blue lake, offering visitors numerous land and sea activities.
 These activities include trekking, picnicking, camping, swimming, boat riding, and fishing.

 Overnight visitors can also stay in one of the park’s new electric camping sites and view replicas of the Keelboats that Lewis and Clark used during their expedition.

-See related: Best Things to do in Iowa & Places to Visit
+See related: Things to Do in Iowa & Places to Visit

 FAQ

-What are the best states parks in Iowa to visit?
+What are the best state parks in Iowa to visit?

 The best Iowa state parks to visit include Backbone State Park, Beeds Lake State Park, Briggs Woods Park, Ledges State Park, Maquoketa Caves State Park, and Lewis and Clark State Park.